 (3) Subregulation (2) does not apply if the medical practitioner knows that the Chief Health Officer has been notified by another person of the required information in relation to the lead poisoning.

-[Regulation 5 inserted in Gazette 15 Nov 2016 p.
-5056-7; amended in Gazette 10 Jan 2017 p.
+[Regulation 5 inserted: Gazette 15 Nov 2016 p.
+5056-7; amended: Gazette 10 Jan 2017 p.
 269.]

 6. Notification by responsible pathologist